fNIRS/snirf/snirf_specification.md

 * **Type**:  string
 * **Location**: `/nirs(i)/aux(j)/name`

 This is string describing the j<sup>th</sup> auxiliary data timecourse.
+While auxilliary data can be given any title, standard names for commonly used auxilliary channels (i.e. accelerometer data) are specified in the appendix.

 #### /nirs(i)/aux(j)/dataTimeSeries
 * **Presence**: optional; required if `aux` is used